Code-Institute-Submissions/dhruv2102-MS1/README.md

 2. Low Lighthouse Best Practices Results
     - This is caused due to first 2 images in carousel aren't being loaded by the browser
     - This images are loaded perfectly when the project is run locally.
+    - Fix:
+        - The issue was that file path for the first 2 pictures had a leading slash.
+Since github pages is case sensitive and needs the relative path the leading `/` caused an issue.

 ## Deployment